Summary: 11 min

 If you don’t make it an obligation, success will be harder to reach.
-Furthermore, success is your duty because success brings protection.
+Success is your duty because success brings protection.
 Protection is needed in a world shaken by multiple crises at multiple times.

-Massive success created by massive action creates luck because it increases your opportunities to be lucky.
+Massive success created by massive action creates luck because it increases opportunities to be lucky.
 As such, people don’t take action because they are lucky.
-They are lucky because they take massive amount of action.
+They are lucky because they take massive amountsrogress towards the direc of action.

 Chapter 5: There Is No Shortage of Success

-Most people see success as a zero-sum again.
+Most people see success as a zero-sum game.
 It’s not.

 The number of pieces of bread the baker makes does not impact the number of suits the tailor can produce.